Sodium silicate: Properties

 Sodium silicates are colorless glassy or crystalline solids, or white powders.
 Except for the most silicon-rich ones, they are readily soluble in water, producing alkaline solutions.
+When dried up it still can be rehydrated in water.

 Sodium silicates are stable in neutral and alkaline solutions.
 In acidic solutions, the silicate ions react with hydrogen ions to form silicic acids, which tend to decompose into hydrated silicon dioxide gel.
 Heated to drive off the water, the result is a hard translucent substance called silica gel, widely used as a desiccant.
 It can withstand temperatures up to 1100 °C.